convince-project/smc_ros_gazebo_plugins/README.md

 ros2 launch gz_sim_handler start_ros_and_smc_storm_launch.py config:=$(ros2 pkg prefix --share gz_sim_handler)/config/gazebo_sim_roamer.json storm_in_xterm:=true
 ```

-This command will run the experiment on 4 parallel threads, and will take ~ 20 minutes to generate a result based on 400 traces (limited in the configuration).
+This command will run the experiment on 4 parallel threads, and will take ~ 20 minutes to generate a result based on 400 traces (limited in the configuration for execution time reasons).

-Once finished, the xterm terminal running smc_storm should report a result similar to the following one:
+Once finished, the XTerm terminal running smc_storm should report a result similar to the following one:

 ```
 ============= SMC Results =============